coala/documentation/Developers/Newcomers_Guide.rst

 We use GitHub to manage our repository.
 If you're not familiar with git, we strongly recommend following a tutorial, such as `this one <https://try.github.io/levels/1/challenges/1>`_.

-We also have a page dedicated to git commands that will help you learn the basics,
+We also have a
+:doc:`page dedicated to git commands <Git_Basics>`
+that will help you learn the basics.
-:doc:`here <Git_Basics>`.

 If there's anything unclear, or you are encountering problems, feel free to contact us on `gitter <https://coala.io/chat>`_,